mikeizbicki/cmc-csci143/week_03/README.md

    1. I will ask you why you got a low score, and how you plan to study differently in the future.

 1. TA update

+1. I've been hacked!

+   Also see for details of a recent privilege elevation bug in the Linux kernel due to docker support: <https://www.willsroot.io/2022/01/cve-2022-0185.html> (reading this can count for your culture caveat task)

 1. We won't get too technical today... but get ready for a wild ride on Monday; try to make sure you're comfortable with SQL joins for Monday's class